41 Engaging, Assessing, and Identifying Organizational Change Interventions

 Assessment Stage

-The next phase of organizational change is assessment.
-This is where the observations, factors, and forces are explored more intentionally and more in-depth.
-This phase is very important because it establishes and reinforces credibility and trust.
+The next phase of organizational change is assessment where the observations, factors, and forces are explored more intentionally and more in-depth.
+This information is needed to make the case for change; you are learning about the need for change and gathering evidence to justify any recommendations.

 Here are a few commonly used assessment tools: